 5G SBA architecture design allows for the concept of stateless NFs.

+To support the NF Set concept, ie. a group of interchangeable NF instances or NF Service instances providing the same service, the context needs to be accessible to all NFs of the set.

-The solution assumes that each NF of a set has registered at NRF also with its NF Set ID or the NF Service Set ID.
-Thus, verification of the correctness of a set id is done when authenticating the NF when registering at NRF.
-Thus, if NRF is then issuing an access token with a distinct set id, the NF Service Producer can trust the correctness, or do another verification, if the set id is also included in CCA or NF certificate.
+The solution addresses NF Sets or NF Service Sets on the consumer side.
+It assumes that each NF Service Consumer of a set is known at NRF also with its NF Set ID or the NF Service Set ID.
+Thus, verification of the correctness of a set id is done when authenticating the NF Service Consumer as OAuth 2.0 client when registering at NRF.
+Thus, if NRF is then issuing an access token with a distinct set id related to the NF Service Consumer's NF Set IF or NF Service Set ID, the NF Service Producer can trust the correctness, or do another verification, if the set id is also included in CCA or NF certificate.

 A NF Service Producer can also indicate in its profile, if it is allowing the NRF to provide access tokens for NF Sets or NF Service Sets.